 IV.
-Availability of Informal Resolution Options
+Availability of Alternative Resolution Options

-Upon filing of a Grievance Process complaint, informal resolution options may be available prior to reaching a determination regarding the respondent's responsibility, when both parties agree and when the EDEC determines that the matter is appropriate for informal resolution, subject to the parameters set forth in Article 1, subsection XI.
+Upon filing of a Grievance Process complaint, alternative resolution options may be available prior to reaching a determination regarding the respondent's responsibility, when both parties agree and when the EDEC determines that the matter is appropriate for alternative resolution, subject to the parameters set forth in Article 1, subsection XI.

-In cases of alleged Title IX sexual harassment, the University strives to conclude informal resolution within two months of the initiation of the informal resolution option, subject to reasonable delay or extension for good cause as described in Article 3, subsection II(E).
+In cases of alleged Title IX sexual harassment, the University strives to conclude alternative resolution within two months of the initiation of the alternative resolution option, subject to reasonable delay or extension for good cause as described in Article 3, subsection II(E).